Suno Cover Song Rights Warning on Upload

 New approach: Text prompt describing the song + lyrics manually → Custom Mode

-Step 5: If the original song is on a no-cover list, pivot
+Step 5: If the song is ineligible for a cover license, pivot

 • Option A: Abandon the release.

-• Option C: Release on Bandcamp / personal site only (no streaming distribution, lower enforcement risk).
+• Option C: Release on Bandcamp / your own site only (no DSP distribution, lower enforcement risk).

-• Option D: Approach the publisher directly for a custom license (expensive, slow, often refused for AI use).
+• Option D: Approach the publisher directly for a direct license (expensive, slow, often refused for AI use).

 Step 6: If the flag is a false-positive on an original song, dispute